Travel guidebooks aren’t dead, but they’ll never be the same. Maybe that’s a good thing.

 Facing stalled sales and the prospect of ongoing upheaval amid the pandemic, many guidebook print runs were postponed or canceled.
 “We put all the guidebooks on pause,” said Pauline Frommer, co-president of the guidebook company her father, Arthur Frommer, founded in 1957.
 “It was very clear from the beginning of the pandemic that things were going to change drastically, and I did not want to print guidebooks that were not worth the paper they were printed on.”

 The pandemic knockdown came following uncertain decades for the guidebook industry.
 After reaching 19,005,029 in 2006, U.S. travel book sales halved over the next decade.
 In 2013, BBC Worldwide sold Lonely Planet, a move followed by massive layoffs.
-Then, having acquiring Frommer’s, Google quietly stopped all production of Frommer’s print guidebooks.
+Then, having acquired Frommer’s, Google quietly stopped all production of Frommer’s print guidebooks.
 (The Frommers repurchased rights and resumed printing guidebooks.)

 That’s how 2013 became the year of essays trumpeting the demise of travel guidebooks, each attributing cause of death to some combination of apps, influencers, online searches and digital powerhouse Tripadvisor.
 But the doomsaying was nothing new.
 “The whole time I’ve been working on guidebooks, people have been like, ‘The end of guidebooks is nigh,’ ” said author Zora O’Neill, who wrote her first travel guidebook in 2002 and has penned titles for both Moon and Lonely Planet.